xkimopro/Time-Series-Databases-Benchmarks/README.md

 This work was done as a semester project for the course of Analysis and Design of big data information systems.
 It consists of a series of scripts and documentation to install and benchmark some popular Time-Series Databases on debian based operating systems.
-Verify that the postgres service is running successfully

 # Install InfluxDB (v2.1.1)
 ```console